aureliano/db-unit-extractor/README.md

 File writer is a component that handles data writing.
 It takes records from data reader and outputs to an arbitrary file type.
 In the next subsections you'll see what file writers are supported by this project.

+### Console

+This writer sends records to the standard output.

 ### XML

-This writer send records to an XML file.
+This writer sends records to an XML file.

 ## Command line application